godotengine/godot-proposals/.github/ISSUE_TEMPLATE/feature---enhacement-proposal.md

 **Describe the project you are working on:**

+**Describe the problem or limitation you are having in your project:**

-**Describe how this feature / enhancement will help your project:**
+**Describe how this feature / enhancement will help you overcome this problem or limitation:**

 **Show a mock up screenshots/video or a flow diagram explaining how your proposal will work:**